aryan008/team_lift_sprint/TESTING.md

 ##### JSHint JavaScript Validator Services

+As per #8 on the Fixes section at the bottom of the file, only colon errors were present on the JSHint validation which were promptly fixed.
-See below screenshots for results on JSHint validation on seperate JS code (3) - no errors present:
+See below screenshots for results on JSHint validation on seperate JS code (3) - no errors present after the above was completed:

 ![image](media/readme/countryfield-js-checker.JPG)